 Exception: A common 2-hour fire-resistance-rated wall is permitted for townhouses if such walls do not contain plumbing or mechanical equipment, ducts or vents in the cavity of the common wall.
-Electrical installations shall be installed in accordance with the North Carolina Electrical Code.
+Electrical installations shall be installed in accordance with Chapters 33 through 42.
 Penetrations of electrical outlet boxes shall be in accordance with Section R317.3.